rgplantz/itco_ARM/yt_ch16.md

             add     sp, sp, FRAME         // Restore sp ret
     ```
 7. The assembly language for the two C algorithms is the same.
-Since RADIX is 10, the compiler used a shift and add algorithm for the '*' operation.
+Since `RADIX` is 10, the compiler used a shift and add algorithm for the `*` operation.
-8.  put_int and get_int functions.
+8.  `put_int` and `get_int` functions.
     ```c
     // Echo an unsigned int.